 RESP: This education savings account allows tax-free growth until the money is used for school.
 At that time, it is taxed at the student’s rate, which should be low or zero.
 As a bonus, you can also receive up to $7,200 in government grants to supplement your savings.

 Unfortunately, the government can’t help you figure out how to optimize all of the features and benefits of these accounts.
 How much should you put into each one, and when?
-These are fairly complex calculations, and part of the reason a company like Planswell exists.
-We can look at what you have today, what you’re trying to achieve, then figure out the most tax-effective way of using these investment accounts to get there.
+These are fairly complex calculations.
+Look at what you have today, what you’re trying to achieve, then figure out the most tax-effective way of using these investment accounts to get there.

 One of the magical things about investing is you get to own parts of great businesses and make money while you sleep.
 I hope I have shown you that the keys to success are totally within your reach.